localstack/docs/content/en/user-guide/aws/ce/index.md

 - **Create Cost Category definition**: Create a new Cost Category definition by clicking on the **Create** button and providing the required details.
 - **View Cost Category definition**: View the details of a Cost Category definition by clicking on the Cost Category definition.
 - **Delete Cost Category definition**: Delete a Cost Category definition by selecting on the Cost Categorty definition, and then clicking on the **Actions** button followed by **Remove Selected**.

+## Current Limitations

+LocalStack's Cost Explorer implementation cannot programmatically query your cost and usage data, or provide aggregated data such as total monthly costs or total daily usage.
+However, you can use the integrations to mock the Cost Explorer APIs and test your workflow locally.